pratikroy311/flutter-realtime-pushups-detection/README.md

 # flutter-realtime-pushups-detection
-A flutter realtime app which detects if a person is doing pushups or not.
+A flutter app which detects if a person is doing pushups or not in realtime.

 # Currently in development stage and only supports pushups estimation